VIA-Lab-Pitt/vWells/README.md

   A pipeline for segmenting and visualizing brain vasculature from MRI scans.
 </p>

-Treetrack is a set of software for semi-automated binary segmentation in 3D medical images using "variance wells" (vWells).
+Treetrack is a set of software for semi-automated binary segmentation of 3D medical images using "variance wells" (vWells).
 We combine statistical shortest path and region-growing algorithms with 3D visualization overlaid on the source image to enable efficient user-guided segmentation, validation, and analysis.
 There is a simplified version in 2d available at the following page: https://github.com/SatyajBhargava/2024-2D-vWell-Algorithm-

 There are two ways to use Treetrack: